MerlinChao/Soracle/README.md

 ## Documentation and Resources for Soracle

-The document `Soracle User's Guide.pdf` is intended as a starting point to give an
+The document `Documentation Soracle.pdf` explains the model and how to use soracle.